We don’t support this browser anymore.

 Avinash Vazirani has invested in India for decades and built a strong track record over this time.
 Since he launched this fund in February 2008, he's outperformed the IA India/Indian Subcontinent sector average and the benchmark.

 We like the fact Jupiter India invests differently.
 This gives it the potential to perform better than the Indian market, though the reverse is also true.
-Whilst recent performance has been exceptionally strong, investors shouldn't expect further periods of such strong performance.
+Whilst recent performance has been strong, there will be times when the fund won’t perform as well as the market.

 Investment Philosophy